google-parfait/confidential-federated-compute/tff_worker/README.md

     RPC failed: 14: failed to connect to all addresses; last error: UNKNOWN: ipv4:127.0.0.1:50051: Failed to connect to remote host: Connection refused
     ```

 3. Build the Docker image that will run the Python server.
-The '.' argument
-    specifies the context that is available to access files that are used when
-    building the Docker image.
-Since the build process uses Bazel, the context
-    needs to include the workspace root, so it is important that this command is
-    run from the root of the confidential-federated-compute repo.
-Building the
-    image may take a while the first time it runs, but on subsequent runs parts
-    of the image building process will be cached.

     ```
-    docker build -f tff_worker/server/Dockerfile -t pipeline_transform_server .
+    ./kokoro/build_bazel.sh release
     ```

     Once the image has successfully built, you can run the server in the docker